 Information about Gliclazide

 Gliclazide is used in the treatment of type 2 diabetes.
+It is used in addition to diet and exercise to improve blood sugar control in adults with type 2 diabetes.

 How gliclazide works